Dersyx/Kronos/README.md

 ## Overall Goals

 > Allow for fluid incorporation of Nmap arguments from the command line (Most likely with something like `--arguments "-A -T4 -p-" `

-> Allow for easy addition of search criteria from the command line
+> Allow for easy addition of search criteria from the command line.

 > Make a 99% polished tool for actual real-world use.

 > Make it usable on all platforms (I do not personally own an apple product of any kind.
 If you have a desktop apple product, and would like to help with testing, I would really appreciate it.
 Message me with more details.

 ## Current Tasks